Do you ever have intrusive thoughts popping into your head, unbidden and seemingly from thin air?

 - Examples: washing and cleaning; checking (e.g., the stove, the lock on the door); counting; orderliness; following a strict routine; demanding reassurances.

-Beyond having the occasional worrisome or disturbing thought, those with OCD suffer from a constant bombardment of anxiety, worry, rumination, and distressing thoughts.
+Beyond having occasional worrisome or disturbing thoughts, those with OCD suffer from a constant bombardment of anxiety, worry, rumination, and distressing thoughts.

 Those suffering from severe OCD that interferes with their ability to function in everyday life can benefit from therapy, medication, or both.
 For those with a more mild form or just the occasional symptoms, there are other options and self-help methods to help them cope.